-The Scheme may undertake (i) repo/reverse repo transactions in Corporate Debt Securities; (ii) Credit Default Swaps, (iii) Short Selling and such other transactions in accordance with guidelines issued by SEBI from time to time.
+The Scheme may undertake repo/reverse repo transactions in Corporate Debt Securities in accordance with the directions issued by RBI and SEBI from time to time.
 In addition to the instruments stated in the table above, the Scheme may enter into repos/reverse repos as may be permitted by RBI.
 From time to time, the Scheme may hold cash.
-A part of the net assets may be invested in the Tri-party Repos (TREPS) on Government securities or treasury bills or repo or in an alternative investment as may be provided by RBI to meet the liquidity requirements, subject to approval, if any.
-(Consolidated Std.
-Obs.
-18)
+A part of the net assets may be invested in the Tri-party Repos on Government securities or treasury bills (TREPS) or repo or in an alternative investment as may be provided by RBI to meet the liquidity requirements, subject to approval, if any.